The History and Meaning of the Color Green in a Nutshell

 As much as the blue color is typically associated with the most spiritual, mysterious, and philosophical topics, the color green for various cultures is also the shade illustrating the divine and religious figures.
-In the Muslim world, the color green is strongly related to the Prophet Muhammad; in England the color has heroic meanings and it is connected to the stories of Robin Hood; in China, the color represents disgrace, while in Japan green signifies eternal life.
+In the Muslim world, the color green is strongly related to the Prophet Muhammad; in England, green color has heroic meanings and it is connected to the stories of Robin Hood; in China, the color represents disgrace, while in Japan green signifies eternal life.

-The green, considered as one of the most pleasing colors of the color wheel, also creates an atmosphere of serenity and calmness.
+The color green, considered as one of the most pleasing colors of the color wheel, also creates an atmosphere of serenity and calmness.
 Because of this, many architects and designers implement it in their projects, especially in interior designs of hospitals, for example.

 The Other Side of the Color Green

 Surprisingly, behind the veil of the peaceful symbolism and meaning, the history of the color green reveals a deadly fact.
-No other pigment in the history of art was considered as most poisonous.
+No other pigment in the history of art was considered more poisonous.
 Connected to the death of Napoleon Bonaparte, prior to being banned, the color green decorated not only the walls, the household objects but some of the most innovative landscape paintings.

 Producing the deadly hue, named Scheele’s Green, the Swedish chemist Carl Wilhelm Scheele introduced the color to the art world in 1775.
 Soon, it took over the Victorian age, regardless of the fact that it was suspected by many to be dangerous for artists and patrons alike.
-The fact that this particular hue was used for the coloring of Bonaparte’s bedroom wallpaper forces many historians to believe that Scheele’s Green caused the revolutionary’s death in 1821.
+The fact that this particular hue of green color was used for the coloring of Bonaparte’s bedroom wallpaper forces many historians to believe that Scheele’s Green caused the revolutionary’s death in 1821.
 This particular hue connected the color green pigments and the toxic chemical arsenic.